jempool/SentencePiece-Tokenization/README.md

 # SentencePiece-Tokenization
-SentencePiece text tokenizer using Django and React
+SentencePiece text tokenizer using Flask and React